christiannng/Swift/Classic Swift/Todoey/README.md

 ## The Goal

-To understand how to save data in iOS.
-We'll look at various choices and learn to use UserDefaults, Core Data and Realm.
+To understand how to save data in iOS with Realm.

 ## What you will create